essenius/Matrix/README.md

 - `me`, `()`: get an element indicated bu row and column
 - `pow2`: multiply elements by themselves
 - `swapRows`, `swapColumns`: swap two rows or columns
-- `setColumn`: set all elements of a column to a value, or to a vector.
+- `setRow`, `setColumn`: set all elements of a row or column to a value, or set the row/column to a 1 dimensional array.
+- `transposed`: swap rows and columns

 ## Matrix